 However, Diageo's P/E ratio is best considered in relation to those of others within the beverages-wineries & distilleries industry or those of similar companies.

-Diageo's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.1901.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+Diageo's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.263.
+A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Diageo's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.